 You have the right to know about resources such as Member Service representatives, for health insurance questions, and grievances and appeal resources that can help you answer questions and resolve problems.
 Upon request, you are entitled to receive this information from a designated Harvard University Health Services representative, as well as any information that Harvard University Health Services has available relative to itemized bills for services provided to you (including an explanation of such bills and a copy sent to your physician), payment policies, financial assistance, free health care, and any rules or regulations which apply to your conduct as a patient.
 You have the right to discuss your concerns with your physician, nurse, or the Patient Advocate without concern that your care will be affected.

 We welcome your suggestions and questions about services, the health care professionals providing care, and Patient Rights and Responsibilities.
-Patient Satisfaction Survey forms are available for this purpose and are located at all Harvard University Health Services clinic locations.
-You can also send your comments via email to email@example.com.
+You can send your comments via email to firstname.lastname@example.org.

 KNOWING THE EXTENT AND LIMITATIONS OF YOUR HEALTH CARE BENEFITS

 An explanation of these is contained in your health plan information.